Active GO FAIR Implementation Network

 Are you interested in joining the DiscoveryIN?
 Please express your interest by filling in the form below.
 Your request will be forwarded to the GO BUILD pillar coordinator and he will get in touch as soon as possible.

-Tina Heger – University of Potsdam and Technical University of Munich (Germany)
+Tina Heger – University of Potsdam and Technical University of Munich (Germany), ORCID

 Organisational members (with contact persons)

-Peter Kraker – Open Knowledge Maps (Austria, lead)
+Peter Kraker – Open Knowledge Maps (Austria, chair)